Lola Griffin: Departure

 Clarke announced her departure during a live television interview on 22 May 2008.
-Lola was not written out of the series later that year, departing in the episode titled "Mad World", which was broadcast on 14 October 2008.
+Lola was written out of the series later that year, departing in the episode titled "Mad World", which was broadcast on 14 October 2008.
 The show devised it as an entire standalone episode around the character's exit.
 Lola learns that she is going to be made redundant and takes a job at a private psychiatric hospital.
 Clarke told a reporter from the Birmingham Mail that her character would not leave "without getting her due".
 She receives a large payout and reveals she has secretly applied for another job with more power.
 She added "there's a company car, she's got her own office and there are massive grounds."
 In the episode Lola discovers her former colleague Abra Durant (Ade Edmondson) is a patient at the hospital.
 She investigates his case and convinces him to leave and regain control of his life.
 The job soon proves to be not what Lola had expected.
 She makes a decision to leave the area for good.
 Clarke concluded that "she's already been told she's there to dish out pills and not get involved.
 Lola's always been hands-on and, after an incident, she's reminded of what she loves."

 Clarke was happy with her achievements on Holby City and being part of a diverse cast.
 She was particularly content with her character holding such power.
 She told Roz Laws (Birmingham Mail) that "When I started out in my acting career, I found I was always cast as a nurse.
 I was finally able to break out of that in Holby City, when I played Dr Lola Griffin and finally had some power.
 It was boundary-breaking, not casting black actors to push up quotas or push trolleys."
 She later reflected "I'm very proud to have had people come up to me and say that their daughter became a doctor because of Holby.
 I remember being on set one day and looking around and seeing six black women in the scene.
 Where else on screen was that going to happen?"
 She later described playing the character as one of her career highlights.
 The actress stated that she got a "positive reaction" from viewers and added that Lola was special because of "her strength as a black woman with authority".